Las Vegas, NV - Do & See

 Fall of Atlantis Fountain Show at Caesars Palace

-On the hour, between 10 a.m. and 11 p.m. (midnight on weekends), the Fall of Atlantis Fountain Show is presented in the Forum Shops next to the Cheesecake Factory.
-The show involves the mythical King Atlas, sibling greed, a 20-foot winged beast, fire, floods and best of all, giant talking statues.
+On the hour every hour, the Fall of Atlantis Fountain Show is presented in the Forum Shops next to the Cheesecake Factory.
+The show involves the mythical King Atlas, sibling greed, a 20-foot winged beast, fire, floods, and best of all, giant talking statues.

 Secret Garden of Siegfried and Roy and The Dolphin Habitat